mozilla/ichnaea/docs/deploy.rst

 You need to create a database called ``location`` and a user with DDL privileges for that database.

-Mozilla's MLS deployment processes 500 million to 1,000 million observations a day.
-We have had issues in the past with replica lag and transaction log sizes (used disk space), and both should be monitored.
-We reduced replica lag to 2 seconds or less by increasing ``innodb_log_file_size`` from 125 MB to 2 GB.
+Mozilla's deployment processes 500 to 1000 million observations a day.
+We have had issues in the past with replica lag, related binary log sizes, and transaction log sizes.
+The replica lag and disk usage should be monitored, for example with AWS RDS metrics.
+The transaction history length can be monitored via the metric `trx_history.length`.
+Mozilla reduced replica lag to 2 seconds or less by increasing ``innodb_log_file_size`` from 125 MB to 2 GB, and control observation throughput dynamically.
 See :doc:`/rate_control` for more information.

 Redis / Amazon ElastiCache
 ==========================